 4. Minimize the use of pass-through charging

-Although pass-through charging (when the power bank itself is being charged while also charging another device) is a highly-useful feature in many power banks, it generates extra heat in the charging progress.
+Although pass-through charging (when the power bank itself is being charged while also charging another device) is a highly useful feature in many power banks, it generates extra heat in the charging progress.
 The extra heat leads to increased inefficiency while charging and it’s also a key factor in reducing the overall battery lifespan.

 5. Store your power bank properly

 Proper storage is key for the long lifespan of your portable charger.
 Always make sure to store your portable chargers in places that are not in direct sunlight, and don’t have excess humidity and/or extreme temperatures.
-If your power bank came with a storage bag or case, make sure to always keep it there whenever it’s not in use.
+If your power bank comes with a storage bag or case, make sure to always keep it there whenever it’s not in use.
 Besides helping with storage, the cases also offer protection against involuntary scratches and other types of accidental damage.

 A power bank works like any other type of Li-ion battery and it has a similar lifespan given similar usage conditions.
 In time, their capacity will decrease naturally, but this can be hastened by improper usage.
 Keeping in mind the best-use recommendations, you will be able to expand the lifespan of your portable charger by a meaningful amount of time.
 However, please keep in mind that all suggestions in this article are general recommendations.
-We suggest always following any manufacturer recommendations, which can usually be found in the user manual that comes with your device.
+I always suggest following any manufacturer recommendations, which can usually be found in the user manual that comes with your device.